NTNU-IHB/FMU-proxy/README.md

 ### C++

 It is no suprise that invoking FMUs on the JVM implies a certain performance overhead.
-That is why a server implementation of FMU-proxy has also been implemented also in C++.
+That is why a server implementation of FMU-proxy has also been implemented in C++.
 The drawback is that it only supports Thrift RPC and is only supported on Linux (although it can theoretically also run on Windows).

 The implementation uses the C-library [_FMI-Library_](https://jmodelica.org/) for interacting with FMUs.